 401 - Work or school, or Personal account

-If you enter your credentials correctly, but are redirected back to the original sign-in page, we recommend clearing all cookies, and then reattempting to sign in.
+When you get redirected back to the original sign-in page, we recommend that you clear all cookies, and then reattempt to sign in.
 If that doesn't fix the issue, contact customer support.

 Troubleshoot TFS connectivity

 Here's a list of the most frequently reported connection problems and what to do about them.
 Complete the list in the order indicated.